Can You Get A Z-Pack Prescription Online?

 Z-Pack Dosage and Treatment

 Z-Pack comes in a convenient blister pack for easy dosing.
 Always follow your doctor’s instructions, but typical dosing is an initial dose of 500 mg (2 pills), then 250 mg (1 pill) per day for 4 days.
 Z-Pack can be taken with or without food.
+Compared to other macrolides it is given once a day because it has a longer half-life and it is removed from your blood slowly.
+Many infections only require a once-a-day 5-day regimen of azithromycin.

 Benefits of Z-Pack